Local government in Spain: Island council

 In contrast to the rest of Spain, the two provinces of the Canary Islands and the province of the Balearic Islands do not have provincial councils.
 Instead, each of the seven major islands of the Canaries is administered by a cabildo (island council) and the four major islands of the Balearic Islands is administered by a consejo insular (island council).
 The functions normally undertaken by a provincial council are divided between the island councils and the regional governments of the respective autonomous communities.

 Comarcal council

-Comarcas are groupings of municipalities, established by regional governments, principally in Catalonia, Aragon and the Basque Country but also one in Castile and León.
-The comarcal council is the local administration and government body in the comarcas.
+Comarcas are groupings of municipalities, established by regional governments, principally in Catalonia, Aragon, the Basque Country and Galicia but also one in Castile and León.
+The comarcal council is the local administration and government body in comarcas in Catalonia and Aragon but in Galicia comarcas do not have administrative function.

 Metropolitan council

-The Metropolitan Area of Barcelona is governed by a Metropolitan Council made up of representatives of the 36 councils making up its area, including the mayors as ex officio members of the council.
+There are three local entities designated as Metropolitan Areas: Barcelona and two in Valencia, The Metropolitan Area of Barcelona is governed by a Metropolitan Council made up of representatives of the 36 councils making up its area, including the mayors as ex officio members of the council.
 It is responsible primarily for public transport, urban planning, water supply and treatment across the metropolitan area.

+The governing body of each of the Valencian Entidad Metropolitana de Servicios Hidráulicos (EMTRE) and the Entidad Metropolitana para el Tratamiento de Residuos (EMSHI) is the assembly.